OpcodePete/i3/README.md

 # i3
-i3 tiling window manager installation guide and more...
+This repo contains my i3 tiling window manager installation guide and more.